jdeschamps/EMU-guide/README.md

+###### Naming conventions

+If two UIParameter have the same label and the same type (e.g. IntegerUIParameter), then the first one is substituted in the second's ConfigurablePanel.
+Only a single entry will appear in the configuration wizard table and will affect both ConfigurablePanels.

+If the two have different types, then the second encountered UIParameter is discarded.

 ###### UIParameter has changed

 The parameterhasChanged(...) method is called upon configuration of the plugin.
 There, you can retrieve the new value of the parameter and use it to modify accordingly the ConfigurablePanel.